Jump Ahead To:

 There are so many lovely cities in Virginia.
 So, consolidating the list to just three was a challenge for us.
 With that said, our favorite cities (and the ones we most recommend) are Virginia Beach, Norfolk and Richmond –– all very different flavors but delicious flavors nonetheless.

 Richmond, Virginia is in the midst of a beautiful renaissance.
 It’s low cost of living and progressive culture is turning the city into a safe haven for hipsters, creatives and entrepreneurs looking to escape the big bustling cities and march to the beat of their own drum.
 Richmond is a hidden gem with plenty of historic charm and one we recommend first on this list simply because you’ll have the chance to be a part of something magical happening there.
+For a mid-sized city, Richmond punches above its weight in terms of quality restaurants and breweries, as well as having a thriving music scene.
+And with the James River flowing right through downtown, it’s a mountain biker’s paradise – and even features some of the few urban whitewater rapids in the country.
 Richmond is also a great place for young professionals too… with 7 fortune 500 companies headquartered there, the opportunity for career growth is endless.
 If you are thinking of making the leap and moving to Richmond, feel free to give us a call.
 We’d love to help.

 Okay, so we don’t have to sell you hard on this one.
 It’s Virginia Beach, after all.
 We imagine you’ve heard of it.
 Virginia’s largest city boasts over 38 miles of coastline and offers a very unique culture that combines a southern feel with a laid back beach vibe.
 If you want to jump into a strong economy while also being a beach bum on the weekends, we couldn’t recommend Virginia Beach more.